In key step for potential late-November ungrounding of Boeing’s 737 MAX, FAA details minimum pilot training

-The Federal Aviation Administration (FAA) on Wednesday released its recommendations for the minimum training pilots will have to complete before flying Boeing’s 737 MAX, one of the few remaining steps before approving the jet to fly again.
+The Federal Aviation Administration on Wednesday released its recommendations for the minimum training pilots will have to complete before flying Boeing’s 737 MAX, one of the few remaining steps before approving the jet to fly again.

 The safety agency invited comment from interested parties by Nov.
 2, after which submissions must be considered and the requirements finalized.
 That means a formal directive to unground the MAX is unlikely to come sooner than mid-November.

-The draft document from the FAA’s Flight Standardization Board (FSB) covers pilot procedures for all models of the 737, with a “special emphasis training” section focused on the MAX’s revamped flight control software that activated erroneously on the two crash flights and forced the Lion Air and Ethiopian Airlines jets into fatal nose dives.
+The draft document from the FAA’s Flight Standardization Board (FSB) covers pilot procedures for all models of the 737, with a “special emphasis training” section focused on the MAX’s revamped flight-control software that activated erroneously on the two crash flights and forced the Lion Air and Ethiopian Airlines jets into fatal nose dives.

 Boeing has updated this software — the Maneuvering Characteristics Augmentation System (MCAS) — to fix the design flaws that made it so aggressive.

 The proposed minimum training requirements require pilots to practice handling of various failure scenarios in a full-flight simulator.
-During original certification of the MAX, Boeing actively discouraged airlines — specifically including Lion Air of Indonesia — from making their pilots undergo expensive simulator training.
+During original certification of the MAX, Boeing discouraged airlines — specifically including Lion Air of Indonesia — from making their pilots undergo expensive simulator training.

-Following a public outcry when that was revealed, Boeing finally reversed its stance in January and now the FAA will make simulator training mandatory.
+After a public outcry when that was revealed, Boeing reversed its stance in January and now the FAA will make simulator training mandatory.

 The proposed simulator work includes turning off the electrical connection to the jet’s horizontal tail, which swivels to pitch the plane nose-down or nose-up, and moving it manually using a wheel in the cockpit.

-On the Ethiopian Airlines crash flight, the pilots had trouble moving the wheel because they allowed the jet to gather too much speed, which increased the aerodynamic forces on the horizontal tail — known as the stabilizer — and effectively jammed the moveable surfaces in a nose-down position.
+On the Ethiopian Airlines crash flight, the pilots had trouble moving the wheel because they allowed the jet to gather too much speed, which increased the aerodynamic forces on the horizontal tail — known as the stabilizer — and effectively jammed the movable surfaces in a nose-down position.

 This emergency situation is referred to as a “runaway stabilizer.”